 But wait.
 Before dipping your toes into the ocean, how do you know if it’s safe to swim or not?

 Firstly, lifeguards are the true experts of the ocean and have an eagle eye for changing ocean conditions.
-On some beaches there are flags to designate safe areas to swim, on others there is a rip current warning flag system in place to mark the daily conditions of the water.
+On our beaches here in South Walton there is a warning flag system in place to mark the daily conditions of the water.
+Double red flag means no swimming.
 Always heed these warnings and markers.

-In addition to the beach safety experts, you can do your part by having a clear understanding of rip tides or rip currents, often just referred to as “rips.”
-There are two super important things to know about rips.
+In addition to the beach safety experts, you can do your part by having a clear understanding of rip currents.
+There are two super important things to know about rip currents.

 1. Know how to spot a rip current.